wx13/jedi/README.txt

 - multi-line syntax coloring?
 - record & replay keypresses
 - sometimes cursor ends up in weird places

+diff view:
+- toggle btw regular and diff view.
+- diff view is unified diff, with infinite lines of context
+- editing (-) lines not allowed.
+- editing (+) lines fine.
+- editing other lines causes (-+) to form

 Description of code and methods